RascalSoftware/RAT/docs/source/chapter1.rst

 .. image:: images/userManual/chapter1/layersGroup.png
     :alt: The layers group

 3. **'Instrument' Parameters: (Backgrounds, scalefactors and resolutions) -** These are necessary to specify our model, and are specified in much the same way as the parameters.
-The background and resolutions blocks have a more complicated format to allow flexibility in how these are specified, which will be discussed further in chapter 2.
+The background and resolutions blocks have a more complicated format to allow flexibility in how these are specified, which will be discussed further in a later section.
 These are the parameters that appear in the *experimental Parameters* tab of the RasCAL model builder, and are subsequently included in the definitions of the contrasts at the end of the worksheet.

-|

 4. **Data -** Each contrast has to have a dataset associated with it, whether or not it contains data or not.
 An empty data object (i.e. containing no data and just simulation ranges), means RAT will calculate the reflectivity only.
 When data is present, chi-squared will also be calculated.
 For our problem, we have two datasets and these are coded in to the data block ready to be incorporated into contrasts:

 .. image:: images/userManual/chapter1/dataGroup.png